Increase Lifespan and Reverse Aging

 How to Increase Lifespan?

-Aging is 80% to 90%, the cause of heart disease, Alzheimer’s.
-If we didn’t get old and our bodies stayed youthful, we would not get those diseases.
+Aging is 80% to 90%, the cause of heart disease, and Alzheimer’s.
+We would not get those diseases if we didn’t get old and our bodies stayed youthful.
 And actually, what we’re showing in my life is if you turn the clock back into issues, those diseases go away.

 Increase lifespan through diet

 One way to increase lifespan and reverse the aging process is through diet.
-Eating a healthy diet full of fruits and vegetables can help keep your body protected from disease and illness.
+Eating a healthy diet of fruits and vegetables can help protect your body from disease and illness.
 The nutrients help build a strong immune system, warding diseases like cancer.

 Increase lifespan through exercise

 Another way to increase lifespan is through exercise.
-Exercising not only keeps your body healthy but also helps maintain a youthful appearance as you age.
+Exercising keeps your body healthy and helps maintain a youthful appearance as you age.
 Exercise helps build muscle tissue and strengthen bones, which help prevent wrinkles and sagging skin.
 Exercise also helps prevent heart disease and diabetes, good for the heart and blood vessels.

 A positive outlook on life can also help you stay young at heart, especially as you age.
 Reducing stress levels is one way to slow down the aging process.
 The mind produces hormones called endorphins that produce feelings of happiness and relaxation, which help reduce stress.
 Increased levels of cortisol caused by stress lead to premature aging.